strapi/strapi/docs/v3.x/plugins/graphql.md

 You can edit these configurations by creating following file.

 ::: warning
-Please note the setting for GraphQL `tracing` as changed and has been moved to `apolloServerConfig`
+Please note the setting for GraphQL `tracing` as changed and has been moved to `apolloServerConfig.tracing`
 :::

 **Path —** `./config/plugins.js`